-- The Automatic Updates feature in your operating system provides an option for you to be notified of any updates before downloading them or it installs them automatically.
-The frequency of notification is up to you.
+- Turn on the Automatic Updates feature in your Windows operating system.
+You will be notified of any updates before downloading them or automatically installing them.
+You set the frequency of notification.

-- At MIT, if you subscribe instead to the Windows Automatic Update Service (WAUS), you will receive a more conservative selection of the most critical security updates from Microsoft.
+- Subscribe instead to the MIT Windows Automatic Update Service (WAUS) to receive a more conservative selection of the most critical security updates from Microsoft.

 - Mac OS X automatically checks for software updates.
 Choose a different schedule (set weekly by default) or check manually.
 If you see an update that you will never use, you can deselect it from the update menu.